soulim/homepage/content/blog/lgtm.md

 The next tricky step was to figure out where and when to add the hack.
 There is what I decided to do:

 {{< highlight js >}}
-// The extention is running in a sandbox, so
+// The extension is running in a sandbox, so
 // the `History.replaceState` proxy script must be
 // injected on the page.
 var script = document.createElement('script');